duerrfk/BlueIMU/README.md

 * Fully open source hardware (circuit board / PCB) and software design.
 * Sample application with Kalman filter for calculating attitude (pitch and roll) included.

-The following image shows the BlueIMU board:
+The following image shows the BlueIMU board (the blue board on top; the PCB below carries the LiPo battery):

 ![BlueIMU](/images/blueimu.jpg)

 # Why Yet Another IMU?

 Many wireless IMUs today are based on Bluetooth Low Energy (BLE).
 Although BLE is optimized for very low energy consumption, it lacks support for higher bandwidth and low latency as required by sensors at higher sampling rates.
-In particular, the minumum connection interval of 7.5 ms limits the sampling rate of wireless sensors to 133 Hz (if your BLE central device supports such a low connection interval).
+In particular, the minimum connection interval of 7.5 ms limits the sampling rate of wireless sensors to 133 Hz (if the BLE central device supports such a low connection interval at all).

 Therefore, BlueIMU uses standard Bluetooth supporting much higher data rates (serial connection at 230400 Baud) to allow for higher sensor sampling rates at 200 Hz and higher.